crashoverride777/swifty-ads/README.md

 This helper will also correctly preload Interstitial Ads and Rewarded Videos ads automatically so that they are always ready to be shown instantly when requested.

+# Cocoa Pods

+I know that the current way of copying the .swift file(s) into your project sucks and is bad practice, so I am working hard to finally support CocoaPods very soon.
+The only problem I have with this repository is that it requires 3rd party SDKs, so it will not be as easy to do compared to my other repositories.

 # Pre-setup: -D DEBUG" custom flag

 This step is important because otherwise the AdMob helper will not automatically change the AdUnitID from test to release.